 The key to understanding fixed costs in a restaurant is its relationship to the accrual form of accounting.
 There are actual cash fixed costs and accrual fixed costs.
-Yep, I know, you are saying to yourself that this guy is crazy.
+Yep, it seems weird, you are probably saying to yourself that this guy is crazy.
 Well, bear with me and let’s explore this concept.
 In a typical profit and loss statement for a restaurant, the presentation format looks a little like this:

-Those costs in the ‘Cost of Meals’ section (commonly referred to as the Cost of Goods Sold) are typically variable in nature.
+Those costs in the ‘Cost of Meals’ section (commonly referred to as the Cost of Goods Sold) are typically variable in nature (explained in more detail below).
 As an example, the cost of alcohol only goes up as you prepare drinks which are then included in sales.
-Thus the definition associated with variable.
+Thus, the definition associated with cost of meals is variable (they change with volume of sales).
 The costs in the expenses section include both fixed and variable types of costs.
 The fixed costs are those costs whereby you write actual checks for each month or on a regular basis.
 The most obvious ones include occupancy, communications (phone system, internet etc.), marketing, insurance, and licenses.
 Typically taxes are only paid if you generate sales or pay employees (payroll taxes).

 Notice that these cash payments are done on some form of a recurring basis.
 That is the primary attribute of a cash based fixed cost.
-Notice how I clarified that the expense is cash based?
+Notice how this is clarified?
+The expense is cash based?
 Now let’s talk about those non cash based fixed costs, or appropriately stated as accrual based fixed costs.
 These types of costs occur on a regular basis too.
 The exception though is that they are an accounting generated cost and the most common one is depreciation.
-If you need a better understanding of depreciation, I have written several articles and they are as follows:
+If you need a better understanding of depreciation, there are several articles on this website; please review the following:

 - Depreciation – This is Weird Accounting